This webpage contains affiliate links. See more details here.

 If you call for a taxi and it doesn’t arrive, you can ask your host/hotel reception to help you call one.
 If you're near a café or restaurant, you can enjoy an espresso and kindly ask them to call a taxi for you.
 Another option is to find an official taxi stand and wait in line.

 In our opinion, the beautiful Florence is amazing to visit all year round.
-But still, if you want to have a perfect mix of fewer crowds and enjoyable weather, the best time to visit is late March through end of April, and mid-October through November.
+But still, if you want to have a perfect mix of fewer crowds and enjoyable weather, the best time to visit is March and beginning of April, and mid-October through November.
 Winter in Florence is actually fairly mild and brings the advantage of fewer crowds (outside the Christmas season).

 We love using Italian weather website called Meteo.it, where you can check the current weather for specific city of region, as well as weather forecast for the next days.